riceissa/issarice.com/external/lesswrong.com/decision-theories-comparison.md

 I am aware of the [TDT paper](https://intelligence.org/files/TDT.pdf) and skimmed it a while back, but did not revisit it in the course of writing this post.

-Using notation from Hintze (p.
-11) the expected utility formula for TDT can be written as follows:
+Using notation from [Hintze](https://intelligence.org/wp-content/uploads/2014/10/Hintze-Problem-Class-Dominance-In-Predictive-Dilemmas.pdf) (p.
+4, 11) the expected utility formula for TDT can be written as follows:

 $$\mathrm{TDT}(s) = \operatorname*{arg\,max}_{a\in\mathcal A} \sum_{i=1}^n U(O_i) P(\ulcorner \mathrm{TDT}(s) := a\urcorner \mathbin{\Box\kern-7mu\rightarrow} O_i \mid s)$$

-Here, $s$ is a string of sense data, $\mathcal A$ is the set of actions, $U$ is the utility function, $O_j$ are outcomes, the corner quotes and boxed arrow $\mathbin{\Box\kern-7mu\rightarrow}$ denote a logical counterfactual ("if the TDT algorithm were to output $a$ given input $s$").
+Here, $s$ is a string of sense data, $\mathcal A$ is the set of actions, $U$ is the utility function, $O_1,\ldots,O_n$ are outcomes, the corner quotes and boxed arrow $\mathbin{\Box\kern-7mu\rightarrow}$ denote a logical counterfactual ("if the TDT algorithm were to output $a$ given input $s$").

 The things to note are:

-* The outermost iteration is over actions, so TDT does action selection.
+* The outermost iteration is over actions (“$\operatorname*{arg\,max}_{a\in\mathcal A}$”), so TDT does action selection.
 * We condition on the sense data $s$, so TDT is updateful.
 Quotes about TDT's updatefulness: [this post](https://intelligence.org/2017/03/18/new-paper-cheating-death-in-damascus/) describes TDT as "a theory by MIRI senior researcher Eliezer Yudkowsky that made the mistake of conditioning on observations".
-The [Updateless decision theories](https://arbital.com/p/updateless_dt/) page on Arbital calls TDT updateful.
+The [Updateless decision theories](https://arbital.com/p/updateless_dt/) page on Arbital calls TDT "updateful".
 [Hintze](https://intelligence.org/wp-content/uploads/2014/10/Hintze-Problem-Class-Dominance-In-Predictive-Dilemmas.pdf) (p.
 11): "TDP’s failure on the Curious Benefactor is straightforward.
 Upon seeing the coinflip has come up tails, it updates on the sensory data and realizes that it is in the causal branch where there is no possibility of getting a million."
 * We use corner quotes and the boxed arrow to denote a logical counterfactual.

 If I were to rewrite the above using notation from the [FDT paper](https://arxiv.org/pdf/1710.05060.pdf), it would look like:

 $$\mathrm{TDT}(P,x) = \operatorname*{arg\,max}_{a\in\mathcal A} \sum_{j=1}^N \mathcal U(o_j)\cdot P(\mathrm{O\small UTCOME} = o_j \mid \mathrm{O\small BS}=x, \mathtt{true}(\mathrm{\small TDT}(\underline P, \underline x) = a))$$

-TDT performs action selection as can be seen from the “$\operatorname*{arg\,max}_{a\in\mathcal A}$”.
-It is updateful because the probability factor looks like
-$P(\ldots \mid \mathrm{O\small BS}=x, \ldots)$, i.e. it conditions on
-$\mathrm{O\small BS}=x$.
-It uses logical counterfactuals because of the
-$\mathtt{true}(\mathrm{\small TDT}(\underline P, \underline x) = a)$.

 ## UDT2